 - Physical fitness.
 The more fit you are, the more you sweat.
-Top athletes sweat much sooner into a workout than a sedentary person — it cools off the body and allows them to continue training for longer periods of time.
+Top athletes sweat much sooner into a workout than sedentary people.
+Perspiration cools off the body and allows you to train for longer periods of time.

 - Gender.
-Even though women have more sweat glands than men, men produce much more sweat.
+Even though women have more sweat glands than men, men produce more sweat.

 - Body mass.
 Individuals with higher body mass sweat more profusely than normal-weight individuals.
 Fat insulates the body, raising its core temperature.
 And higher body temperatures means your body needs to sweat more to cool down.

-- Feeling hot after a cocktail or two?
+- Alcohol intake.
+Feeling hot after a cocktail or two?
 Drinking alcohol dilates your blood vessels, which can trigger sweating.